 “We’re a very diverse community that is coming together around this program… We’re not just for Black or African-American people, we are for all people that identify, self-identify, and are seen by society as people of color.” — Cory Frederick, program manager.

-Staff hope that people who visit Moziac will take something positive away, and help grow the community by returning with friends.
-Every new person who visits will have access to all that Moziac has to offer, including testing.
+Staff hope that people who visit Mozaic will take something positive away, and help grow the community by returning with friends.
+Every new person who visits will have access to all that Mozaic has to offer, including testing.
 “HIV could give a hoot; STI’s could give a hoot about who you are,” Singleton said.
 Only with knowledge, resources, and treatment can the infection rates turn around.
-We’re fortunate that Moziac is here to provide people in Columbus with all of the above.
+We’re fortunate that Mozaic is here to provide people in Columbus with all of the above.